Stivo/DeScaBaTo/README.md

 backup-destination (required)   Root folder of the backup \
 folders-to-backup (required)    Folders to be backed up

+Before you start backing up, you can use the count command to get an estimate of how many files and data will be backed up with the given input folder and the given ignore file.
+A tool like Treesize Free can help you figure out which files are important to you.

 #### To restore data, mounting is the preferred option

 Mount will mount the backup as a read-only file system, so it can be browsed with a normal file explorer.
 Also restoring